Shining Hill Public Meeting: What’s Being Proposed and Why It Matters

 We also heard how important it is to have a variety of housing options.
 Residents spoke about the need for homes that allow seniors to age in place, options for singles starting out and choices for young families.
 Those ideas helped shape a more balanced housing mix so this area can welcome people of all ages while keeping density modest and respectful of surrounding neighbourhoods.

-You can take part in person in Council Chambers at 395 Mulock Drive or watch the livestream at newmarket.ca/meetings.
+The Statutory Public Meeting will take place on Monday December 1, 2025, at 1:00 pm.
+Residents can attend in person in Council Chambers at 395 Mulock Drive or watch the livestream at newmarket.ca/meetings.
 A recording will also be available afterward.

 Residents who want to give written feedback before the meeting can email clerks@newmarket.ca by the end of day Friday November 28 so comments are included at the public meeting.
 After the meeting, written comments can continue to be sent directly to planning@newmarket.ca.